port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

 The `InputPathsMap` in the example below will extract only the `awsRegion`, `eventName`, and `functionName` from the API request and response.

-- The `InputTemplate` key in `InputTransformer` defines a template of the final input that will be sent to the target queue, in the format the exporter's Lambda [expects](#input-structure-for-a-single-event).
+- The `InputTemplate` key in `InputTransformer` defines a template of the final input that will be sent to the target queue, in the format the exporter's lambda [expects](#input-structure-for-a-single-event).
 The template is rendered using the values from the `InputPathsMap`:

 ```yaml showLineNumbers
 Properties: